JairCodes/JairCodes/README.md

+### Hi there!
+I'm Jair 👋

 # 💫 About Me:
-Hi there!
-I'm a Computer Science senior at Texas State University with a minor in Mathematics and a passion for creating innovative AI solutions.
-Currently, I'm working as a Software Engineer - AI Consultant at Outlier AI, where I specialize in developing intelligent systems that enhance user experiences.

-I'm particularly focused on AI-driven applications and have been building my own AI assistant called Nimbus, designed to provide personalized interactions and streamline various tasks based on user prompts.
-My skills also extend to Python, C++, Java, and web development, where I've created my own personal portfolio!

-In addition to my work in AI, I have experience with tools like Wireshark and am exploring the possibilities of computer graphics and computer vision to further expand my expertise.
-When I'm not coding, you can find me listening to bands like Deftones and Cigarettes After Sex, or enhancing my skills in machine learning and computer vision.
+I'm a **Computer Science senior** at Texas State University with a **minor in Mathematics** and a strong focus on **Data Engineering**.
+I'm passionate about turning raw data into actionable insights and building scalable pipelines to process and transform large datasets.

+Currently, I'm expanding my expertise in **ETL pipelines**, **big data technologies**, and **cloud platforms**.
+I’ve also developed robust skills in **Python, SQL, and Pandas**, and I’m diving into tools like **Apache Spark** and **Airflow** to master workflow orchestration and distributed systems.

+Currently, as an AI Consultant at Outlier AI, I work on building intelligent systems and enhancing user experiences.
+While I still love AI, my current journey is focused on data engineering and scalable data solutions.

+When I’m not working towards my data journey, you can find me talking about cars, exploring new music (Deftones and Cigarettes After Sex are my go-tos), or building projects that combine data and creativity.

 ## 🌐 Socials: